About The Vision Alfie Getting Started FAQs Research Register Interest →

 • Escalation events are logged in the Beta Families record for the affected user.

-• Where a concern meets the threshold for disclosure to a third party (parent, caregiver, or relevant authority), this is done in line with legal obligations and the user's best interests, balanced with respect for their agency where age-appropriate.
+• Where a concern meets the threshold for disclosure to a third party (such as a relevant authority or safeguarding body), this is done in line with legal obligations and the best interests of the child.
 Actions are taken in line with the applicable jurisdiction of the user's country of registration.

 • Spectrum Alpha does not share conversation content with third parties outside of safeguarding necessity and lawful request.